 Part of making you feel at home in Paris is doing our best to help you feel safe and cared for.
 Whether it is an orientation program that makes you feel prepared, your housing that is well-located and comfortable, or field trips that take you to places off the beaten path—we’re all about our student services.
 This is just one of the things we’re known for.

-Upon arrival in Paris, you will participate in a two-day orientation that includes:
+Upon arrival in Paris, you will participate in a one-day orientation that includes:

 Nathalie Lenfant has been with IES Abroad Paris since 1998.
 She was named Associate Director of the Paris French Studies program in 2002, and became the Director of the Paris Business and International Affairs program when it opened in 2007.
 She holds a Licence degree in English with a specialization in American Civilization from the University of Poitiers, as well as a certificate in translation and interpretation.
 She has a graduate degree from the Ecole Supérieure de Traducteur Interprète et Commerce Extérieur and from the Catholic University of Lille.
 During her studies, she spent a year as a foreign exchange student in Richmond, Virginia and a summer at Oregon State University.
 Prior to joining IES, Mme.
 Lenfant worked at the French National Office of AFS (American Field Service) as a regional coordinator of volunteering and as a coordinator of housing, intercultural training, and student activities.